Pryside/FireFly-Esk8-NRF24/README.md

 # FireFly-Esk8-NRF24

-This is a modded Version of Solidgeek's FireFly Firmware with extra Features This Firmware is meant for the Vesc FW 3.4!
+This is a modded Version of Solidgeek's FireFly Firmware with extra Features.

+This Firmware is meant for the Vesc FW 3.4!
 Update the Firmware using the Vesc-tool

 Features: